-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Available in: TBD

-It’s built on a long version of the aforementioned MEB platform, and its two electric motors deliver 369 horsepower, which makes it much quicker than its boxy proportions suggest.
-Other, less powerful variants will undoubtedly join the range, and Volkswagen confirmed the vacation-friendly Buzz will spawn a cargo van.
-Both variants will be available with semi-autonomous technology the carmaker plans to demonstrate during the 2022 FIFA World Cup taking place in Qatar.
-We’ll be keeping a close eye on the Buzz as it makes its way to production.
+It comes on a long version of the MEB as mentioned above platform, and its two electric motors deliver 369 hp, which makes it much quicker than its boxy proportions suggest.
+Other, less powerful variants will undoubtedly join the range.
+After all, Volkswagen confirmed that the vacation-friendly Buzz will spawn a cargo van.
+They will offer both versions with semi-autonomous driving technology, which they have plans to demonstrate soon.
+In fact, Volkswagen announced that they will be showing the V.W.
+Buzz at the 2022 FIFA World Cup in Qatar.
+We will follow the production of the Buzz closely in the meantime.

 Volvo XC40 Recharge